Gabriel Lit, Online Music Therapist in Texas and New York, Integrative Creative Therapy

 Sessions Available In

-As a music therapist, I specialize in working with neurodivergent and geriatric populations, using music to address a variety of physical, emotional, social, and cognitive challenges.
+As a music therapist, I specialize in working with neurodivergent and geriatric populations, as well as post-stroke rehabilitation.
+I use music to address a variety of physical, emotional, social, and cognitive challenges.
 Through personalized music interventions, I aim to improve memory, enhance communication, promote emotional well-being, and support motor skills.

 For individuals with dementia, music therapy provides a unique avenue to reconnect with past memories, reduce agitation, and improve mood.
 Music acts as a familiar and soothing tool to ease anxiety and create moments of clarity amidst confusion.